-The directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report for the year ended 30 June 2020, but does not include the financial report and the auditor's report thereon.
+Those charged with governance are responsible for the other information.
+The other information comprises the information included in the Annual Report for the respective year, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.